APPTAINER.. _deploy_mspass_on_HPC:

 In some cases is may be necessary or helpful to develop your workflow, which in the MsPASS case means the code blocks in a jupyter notebook, on the cluster.
 Even if you developed the notebook on a desktop it is often necessary to run the same test you prototyped on the HPC cluster before running a very large job.
 The simplest way to do that is to just run the notebook as above and verify you got the same answer you got on the version you debugged on your desktop.
 You may need to follow the procedure here if you need to do some additional interactive debugging or your desktop has limitations (e.g. memory size) that you cannot simulate on your desktop.
 This section describes the basic concepts required to do that.
 Details will differ with how you communicate with the HPC cluster.
 That is, what web browser you use on our local to interact with the jupyter notebook server.
 Furthermore, the complexity of ths section should be a warning that this entire process is not a good idea, at least for getting strarted, unless you have no other option.

 The procedure for running MsPASS interactively is similar to that for running docker on a desktop system found in Run MsPASS with Docker.
-There are two key differences: (1) you launch MsPASS with singularity (or something else) instead of docker and (2) there are a lot of potential network issues this manual cannot fully cover.
+There are two key differences: (1) you launch MsPASS with apptainer (or something else) instead of docker and (2) there are a lot of potential network issues this manual cannot fully cover.
 This subsection is mainly aimed to address the first.
 We provide only some initial suggestions below for potential networking issues.

 We assume that the interactive job you need to run is suitable for the all-in-one configuration we use in docker.
 In that configuration all the individual MsPaSS components are run as different processes in one container on one node.
 Our template script for setup is called single_node.sh.
 A method to launch MsPASS in that mode with slurm would be to enter the following command: